Rhaziel16/CCM101-jbasbas/Laboratory-03-Multi-Cloud-Explorer/README.md

 df -h
 ```

-19 GB of disk space
+19 GB

 ## Cloud Migration

-If this Linux server were migrated to the cloud, the following AWS, Azure, and GCP services could be used to host it.
+If this Linux server were migrated to the cloud, the following services could host it:

 ### AWS

-**Amazon EC2** – provides virtual machines that can be used to run a Linux server.
+**Amazon EC2** – a virtual machine service that can run a Linux server.

 ### Azure

-**Azure Virtual Machines** – provides cloud-based virtual machines that support Linux operating systems.
+**Azure Virtual Machines** – a virtual machine service that supports Linux servers.

 ### GCP

-**Compute Engine** – provides virtual machines that can be configured to run a Linux server.
+**Compute Engine** – a virtual machine service that can be used to run a Linux server.

 ## Terminal Output

-The screenshot below shows the terminal output from the Linux commands used during the investigation.
+The screenshot below shows the terminal output from the Linux commands used to identify the operating system, CPU information, memory, and disk space.

 ![KillerCoda Terminal](screenshots/killercoda-terminal.png)